ChainSafe/forest/README.md

 ❯ docker run --init -it --rm --entrypoint forest-cli ghcr.io/chainsafe/forest:latest --help
 ```

-Next, run a Forest node in a terminal window.
+Next, run a Forest node in a cli window.
 E.g. [Run calibration network](https://chainsafe.github.io/forest/docker.html#create-a-forest-node-running-calibration-network-then-list-all-connected-peers)

-Thereafter, in another terminal tab you will be able to use the `forest-cli` through the following command:
+Thereafter, in another cli tab you will be able to use the `forest-cli` through the following command:
 ```
 docker exec -it forest /bin/bash
 ```